fairwaves/um-docs/markdown/How to.markdown

 ### Osmo-TRX rebuild

-**Note:** This required, If you have already installed osmocom software before you update UHD
+**Note:** This is required, If you have already installed Osmocom software before you update UHD.

-After UHD update for 003.008, osmo-trx doesn't work!
-In terms of new UHD version, osmo-trx rebuild is required.
+After the UHD update for 003.008, Osmo-TRX doesn't work!
+In terms of the new UHD version, an Osmo-TRX rebuild is required.

-go to osmo-trx directory in fairwaves-tools:
+go to:

 */fairwaves-tools/deps/osmo-trx*